Wbqa/upgrade-credify/README.md

 Logging
 -------

-Project uses log4j for logging and you can adjust the log level in log4j.properties file by changing it to DEBUG / INFO / WARN depending on your needs.
+Project uses log4j for logging and you can adjust the log level in log4j.properties file by changing it to `DEBUG` / `INFO` / `WARN` depending on your logging needs.